Ultimate Alternative to Android TV's Nvidia Shield Game Streaming

 It's important to note that you require CAT5e or CAT6 ethernet cabling from your PC location to your Living room, If your house already has Ethernet installed, all you'll have to do is change a couple of cables in your patch panel to link the ports from your computer room and your living room together.

 Otherwise, you'll have to run cables from the computer room to your living room.

-Now, all you have to do is set up that the desired resolution on your PC.
-I'm going to use 1080p 120hz because I have a LG W9 which allows that resolution, I'm also going to use 4K at 60 frames per second.
+Now, all you have to do is set up the desired resolution on your PC.
+I'm going to use 1080p 120hz because I have an LG W9 which allows that resolution, I'm also going to use 4K at 60 frames per second.

 Sometimes you get no signal on your TV if that's the case, make sure you have the right resolution set, such as 4k or 1080p.